ayechanst/platinum-eth/plat-eth/almanacPosts/transactions.md

 data: "2024-04-22"
 ---

-Transations are like trains (train-saction).
-They carry things from one place to another.
-These trains can carry different carts depending on their use case.
+Transactions are like trains (train-saction).
+They move balances around, but what else can they do?

 # 🎟 Simple NFT Example